Bayesian mixture models (in)consistency for the number of clusters: Introduction

 \paragraph{Contributions and outline.} In this rather technical landscape, it can be difficult for the non-specialist to keep track of theoretical advances in Bayesian mixture models.
 This article aims to provide an accessible review of existing results, as well as the following novel contributions (see Table~\ref{Tab:summary}): \begin{itemize} \item We extend \cite{miller2014inconsistency} results to additional Bayesian nonparametric priors such as Gibbs-type processes (Proposition~\ref{prop:Gibbs}) and finite-dimensional representations of them (including the Dirichlet multinomial process and Pitman--Yor and normalized generalized gamma multinomial processes, Proposition~\ref{prop:PYM}); \item We discuss possible solutions.
 In particular, we show that the \cite{rousseau2011asymptotic} result regarding emptying of extra clusters holds for the Dirichlet multinomial process and Pitman--Yor multinomial process (Proposition~\ref{prop:over}).
 Second, we establish that the post-processing algorithm introduced by \cite{guha2021posterior} for the Dirichlet process extends to more general models and provides a consistent method to estimate the number of components (Propositions~\ref{prop:consPY} and \ref{prop:consO}). \item We also provide insight into the non-asymptotic efficiency and practical application of these solutions through an extensive simulation study, and investigate alternative approaches which add flexibility to the prior distribution of the number of clusters. \end{itemize}

 The structure of the article is as follows: we start by introducing the notion of a partition-based mixture model and by presenting Gibbs-type processes and finite-dimensional representations of BNP processes in Section \ref{sec:priors}.
 We then recall in Section \ref{sec:inconsistency} the inconsistency results of \cite{miller2014inconsistency} on Dirichlet process mixtures and Pitman--Yor process mixtures and present our generalization.
 We discuss some consistency results and a post-processing procedure in Section \ref{sec:consistency}.
-We conclude with a simulation study illustrating some of our results in Section \ref{sec:simulation}, while the appendix contains proofs and additional details on the simulation study.
+We conclude with a simulation study illustrating some of our results in Section \ref{sec:simulation} and a real data analysis in Section \ref{sec:real}, while the appendix contains proofs and additional details on the simulation and real data study.